bfirsh/django-docker-heroku-template/README.md

 In the Heroku web UI, go to the app, then the "Deploy" tab, then connect it to a GitHub repo.
 Then, click "Deploy branch" at the bottom to trigger a deploy. `./manage.py migrate` will be run on deploy.

 On this page, you can also set up automatic deploys if you want.
 You probably want to check "Wait for CI to pass before deploy".

+## Static assets

+CSS and JS goes in the `assets/` directory.
+These are compiled by [Parcel](https://parceljs.org/) into `{{ project_name }}/static/dist`.
+You can write any CSS and JS that Parcel supports -- stuff like modern ES6, JSX, SCSS, and so on.

+In development, Docker Compose runs a Parcel daemon alongside your Django development server to compile assets live.
+For production, Parcel is run in `Dockerfile` to bake the compiled assets into the production artifact.